 On Capitol Hill, the Senate voted Wednesday to approve Robert Gates as the next secretary of defense.
 The vote came one day after Gates’ confirmation hearing before the Senate Armed Services Committee.
 The final vote was 95 to two.
 Republican Senators Jim Bunning of Kentucky and Rick Santorum of Pennsylvania cast the dissenting votes.

 In the House, congressmembers rejected a Republican-authored measure Wednesday that would have required abortion providers to inform pregnant women abortions cause pain to the fetus.
 Under the proposal, a 20-week-old fetus would have been defined as a "pain-capable unborn child."

 At the United Nations, U.S. Ambassador John Bolton appeared Wednesday for the first time since announcing he was stepping down.
 Bolton was asked when he would end his term.

 U.N.
 Ambassador John Bolton: "I will continue to serve until my appointment ends, because I have not resigned.
 I have simply indicated that I’ll leave federal service when the recess appointment ends."

-New York City Council Member Charles Barron: "We were cool when there were 41 bullets for [Amadou] Diallo.
-We were cool when they murdered [Eleanor] Bumpus.
+New York City Councilmember Charles Barron: "We were cool when there were 41 bullets for [Amadou] Diallo.
+We were cool when they murdered [Eleanor] Bumpurs.
 We were cool when they murdered [Patrick] Dorismond.
-We were cool when they murdered [Malcolm] Ferguson. we were cool when they murdered [Timothy] Stansbury.
+We were cool when they murdered [Malcolm] Ferguson.
+We were cool when they murdered [Timothy] Stansbury.
 It is time for us to get hot."

 Community leaders have planned a major rally down 5th Ave. for December 16.